22分钟阅读更新于 2026年6月

 4. Nikko Kanaya Hotel (Nikko)

 While technically a 'classic hotel' rather than a pure ryokan, the Nikko Kanaya Hotel is an essential part of Japan's hospitality history and a perfect base for exploring the region.
-Founded in 1873, it is Japan's oldest resort hotel and masterfully blends Victorian elegance with Japanese craftsmanship.
-Famous guests include Albert Einstein and Helen Keller.
+Founded in 1873, it is Japan's oldest Western-style resort hotel and masterfully blends Victorian elegance with Japanese craftsmanship [verified Nikko Kanaya History House 2024-03-15].
+Famous guests include Albert Einstein, Charles Lindbergh, and Helen Keller.
 Its signature is this unique historical fusion—you might find yourself sleeping in a Western-style bed in a room with Japanese wood carvings and a view of the Daiya River.
 It offers a different kind of immersion, one into the Meiji Era's fascination with the West.
 It’s the ideal choice for history buffs who want to be steps away from the Shinkyo Bridge and Toshogu Shrine complex.

 Access: Approximately 110 minutes from Asakusa Station in Tokyo via the Tobu Spacia X limited express train to Tobu-Nikko Station, then a 5-minute taxi.